APPLICATION AND ADMISSIONS PROCESSES

 14. The program that I want to apply for requires the GRE / GMAT / MAT for admission, but I have not yet taken the needed exam.
 Can I be admitted?

 -It varies.
 Some programs will admit a student on what we call a conditional basis (this is different than the "conditional" status explained in item 13) pending the completion of the entrance exam.
 Many will not.
 It is recommended that you consult with the coordinator of the program you are interested in to determine if you would be considered for admission prior to completing the entrance exam.
-You can consult our list of programs for contact information.
+Neither the MBA program nor the Accounting program will consider applicants for admission until they have submitted official GMAT scores.
+No exceptions are made.
+You can consult our list of programs for contact information for other programs.

 15. Can I apply to more than one program at a time?